Why Professional Acumen is important to Growth toward Success

 Concept: Present Choices destroying Past Opportunities

 People of limited broad experience often think it does not matter what choice they make, that their future access to opportunities is not affected by the choices they make now.
 Thinking they will make up for their bad choices later.

 These short-sighted people say it’s not their concern to think of the future of other people.

 However, with certainty, humans will come to be able to manipulate things in the past.
 Experiments in physics already manipulate the past.
 So likely a person that harms the future will have their life manipulated to only make insignificant opportunities available to them.
 By choosing to be destructive, is then an act of destroying your own access to present opportunities.

 Developing anything requires some skill in Project Management.
 Implementing project management depends upon Efficient Learning Skills; that are assisted by Research Tips & Tricks.
-To be a valuable part of a group to usefully choose information and skills to learn and share with the group, requires Common Sense.
+To be a valuable part of a group to usefully choose information and skills to learn and share with the group, requires Professional Acumen.
 To prevent others who want to abuse group resources for their own agendas, skills related to Recognizing Corruption are required; and subsequently what to do to prevent Sustained Corruption.